Rakhyvel/Orng_old/documentation.md

 >
 x:IntOrBoolOrChar = IntOrBool.int -- Subtype, will be coerced up
 ```
-The data of a sum-type can be accessed using the dot operator and the field name.
+The data of a enum-type can be accessed using the dot operator and the field name.
 Will panic in debug mode if the field is not active.
 ```
 IntOrBool::Type = <
     int:Int